This is where we stayed. SouthforkResort.

 Notice that the back of the Expedition is open.
 By the time we got done cooking dinner it was dark.
 Since we're not camping veterans (at least I'm not) we didn't have a lantern.
 We debated on buying one because we were trying to keep our spending down.
 Now I know what you're thinking.
 You don't camp without a lantern.
 I know that now.
 When we went last year to the Buffalo we stayed at a really nice camp ground that was quite a little ways from the river but it was really nice.
 They even had a place to wash your dishes.
 Anyways...we really didin't need a lantern then because there was plenty of light around.
 Weeeelllll.....not so lucky with the amenities at Southfork.
 Camp fire.
 Yeah.
 Lantern...who needs a lantern when you have a raging camp fire, right?

 Cooking at the camp.

-Our sleeping quarters.
+This little side bed is where Carson slept.
+Don't even ask.
 I have no idea where the pillow case is for that pillow.

 Chase's side of the palace.
 That lump there is him sleeping.